Pairwise Alignment Improves Graph Domain Adaptation: Experiments

 \textbf{Pileup Mitigation}~\cite{liu2023structural} is a dataset of a denoising task in HEP named pileup mitigation~\cite{bertolini2014pileup}.
 Proton-proton collisions produce particles with leading collisions (LC) and nearby bunch crossings as other collisions (OC).
 The task is to identify whether a particle is from LC or OC.
 Nodes are particles and particles are connected if they are close in the $\eta$-$\phi$ space.
 We study two distribution shifts: the shift of pile-up (PU) conditions (mostly structure shift), where PU$k$ indicates the averaged number of other collisions in the beam is $k$, and the shift in the data generating process (primarily feature shift).

 \textbf{Arxiv}~\cite{hu2020open} is a citation network of Arxiv papers to classify papers' subject areas.
 We study the shift in time by using papers published in earlier periods to train and test on papers published later.
+Specifically, we traine on papers published from 1950 to 2007/ 2009/ 2011 and test on paper published between 2014 to 2016 and 2016 to 2018.

 \textbf{DBLP and ACM}~\cite{tang2008arnetminer, wu2020unsupervised} are two paper citation networks obtained from DBLP and ACM.
 Nodes are papers and edges represent citations between papers.
 The goal is to predict the research topic of a paper.
 We train the GNN on one network and test it on the other.